-This week’s column is a profile of arguably Edmonton’s best-known writer, Todd Babiak, whose new novel walks the line between literary fiction and a balls-to-the-wall thriller.
+This week’s column is a profile of arguably Edmonton’s best-known writer, Todd Babiak, whose new novel walks the line between literary fiction and an out-and-out thriller.

 The book is called Come Barbarians, and I liked it a whole bunch.Sep 27, 2013

 “I wanted to write about everyday people—the people who don’t necessarily make it into textbooks,” Davidson says.
 “Women, generally, didn’t have a lot of agency (in the 1890s).
 They didn’t have access to things like birth control, and they weren’t even recognized as people under the law yet.
 They didn’t have a lot of avenues to see justice done.”

 This week’s column is a profile of Edmonton’s Diana Davidson, whose debut novel Pilgrimage is a look at the early days of the mission at Lac Ste.
 Anne.
 With a special appearance by a 100-year-old body in a well.Sep 20, 2013

 That’s the funny thing about controversial novels, though: they’re rarely as aggressive or polemical as readers are led to believe.
 The Black Coat is critical of Sheikh Mujib, to be sure—it argues, in no uncertain terms, that the man who was supposed to liberate Bangladesh instead created a new regime in his own image.
 As Imam foreshadows early on in the novel, “Walls were washed to make room for new graffiti.”